mark-watson/Java-AI-Book/manuscript/genetic_algorithms.md

 To generalize, our first task is to characterize the search space as one or more parameters.
 In general when we write GA applications we might need to encode several parameters in a single chromosome.
 As another example, if a fitness function has three arguments we would encode three numbers in a single chromosome.

 Let's get back to our 1-dimensional example seen in the figure showing the [sample function](#ga-sample-function).
-This is a simple example for showing you how to set up a GA simulation.
+This is a simple example showing you how to set up a GA simulation.
 In this example problem we have only one parameter, the independent variable x.
 We will encode the parameter x using ten bits (so we have ten 1-bit genes per chromosome).
 A good starting place is writing a utility method for converting the 10-bit representation to a floating-point number in the range [0.0, 10.0]:

 {lang="java",linenos=off}
 ~~~~~~~~